percona/community/content/authors/alexandre_vaniachine/index.md

   github:
   linkedin:
 images:
-  - blog/authors/person-using-laptop.jpg
+  - blog/authors/alexandre_vaniachine.jpeg
 ---

-Alexandre is an Open Source enthusiast experienced in troubleshooting and resolving scalability issues across the full software stack.
+Alexandre is an open source enthusiast experienced in troubleshooting and resolving scalability issues across the full software stack.
 In industry and academia, he scaled up data processing from terabytes to petabytes, while minimizing data losses below acceptable level.
 Early in his career Alexandre pioneered deployment of MySQL databases on Virtual Machines.
-Alexandre is a Senior MySQL DBA at VirtualHealth
+Alexandre is a Senior Database Administrator at [Five9](http://www.five9.com), an industry-leading provider of cloud contact center solutions.